changhae-kim/hmca/README.md

         int n_unimol, int n_bimol, int mesh, double bound );

-Most of the parameters are as described above.
+Most of the parameters are common parameters.

     const double *logk0 = input,  array of the "zero-point" rate constants in log space, i.e. mu in log-normal distribution, and log(k_max) in log-Poission distribution